dialogbrain MCP server

 - Building a list of groups for outreach or monitoring

-After searching, use group_discovery.scan to evaluate quality before joining.
+After searching, use group.scan to evaluate quality before joining.
 Endpoint: https://api.dialogbrain.com/mcp

-- group_discovery_add - Add a specific group to your discovery list by @username or invite link (t.me/...).
+- group_add - Add a specific group to your discovery list by @username or invite link (t.me/...).

 When to use: